hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_quality_control_analysis.md

 Generally, all single-cell RNA-seq datasets, regardless of technology or pipeline, will contain three files:

-- a matrix of counts per gene for every cell
 - a file with the gene IDs, representing all genes quantified

 <img src="../img/genes.png" width="200">